Daycare Marketing: 11 Daycare Marketing Tips You Need to Know

 Community events library meetups, school functions, local flea market, take your pick are great places to network.
 Now, getting out to these events may be impractical for some business owners, but the rewards are certainly there.

 The more you interact with your local community, the better.

 Practical: Some big public events may require you to purchase a booth.
-Make the most of your booth: get creative with colors, designs, a
+Make the most of your booth: get creative with colors, designs, and visual imagery.

 #10: Make Local Friends

 Local groups, communities, and organizations make the best allies.
 Do your best to form long-lasting and productive relationships with your local allies.

 For example, you might consider reaching out to a local mother’s support group, child services center, or local business.
 Offer them a mutually beneficial exchange: you promote them in your business and they do the same at theirs.